hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

 What is this doing?
 First, we have to understand some new syntax: inside the type parameter[COLOR].
 This is called [Context Bounds](http://docs.scala-lang.org/tutorials/FAQ/context-and-view-bounds.html):
-Those are the words to find documentation.
+Good luck finding the documentation without knowing this special name.
 This is a shorthand for "a type T such that there exists in the magic hat a JsonFormat[T]".
 The compiler expands the listFormat function declaration above to:

     implicit def listFormat[T](implicit _ : JsonFormat[T]) = new RootJsonFormat[List[T]] {